 What to Expect in the Writing Wing

-In the Elizabethtown College Writing Wing, nestled in the Learning Services department, trained student writing tutors provide students with guidance to produce well-written essays, research papers, presentations, stories, and articles for classes across the Elizabethtown College curriculum.
+In the Elizabethtown College Writing Wing, nestled in the Learning Zone department, trained student writing tutors provide students with guidance to produce well-written essays, research papers, presentations, stories, and articles for classes across the Elizabethtown College curriculum.

 Here’s a bonus, too: Not only are the writing tutors trained to meet students’ writing needs, but they are peers who have been through many of the courses taught by the same faculty members as the students coming into The Writing Wing.